-The Harnett County Department of Public Utilities is a regional water and wastewater utility that provides service to approximately 75,000 people in Harnett County.
+The Harnett County Department of Public Utilities (HCDPU) is a regional water and wastewater utility that provides service to approximately 125,000 people in Harnett County and the surrounding region.

 Harnett County has recently completed a major joint construction initiative with the Fayetteville Public Works Commission to supply water to Fort Bragg.
-Harnett County is also under contract to provide wastewater treatment services to Fort Bragg by 2012.
-These are recent examples of HCDPU’s commitment to the expansion of water and wastewater services to our citizens throughout the County and region.
+Harnett County is also under contract to provide wastewater treatment services to Fort Bragg.
+HCDPU is currently preparing to expand the water treatment plant’s capacity to 42 million gallons per day.
+These are recent and current examples of HCDPU’s commitment to the expansion of water and wastewater services to our citizens throughout the County and region.

 Online services is compatibile with Internet Explorer and Google Chrome.
 A future software update will resolve Firefox issues that began due to changes made in the way Firefox handles secure sites.